ESIF privacy notice for SMEs

 Liverpool John Moores University (LJMU) works closely with local partners, often small and medium size company’s (SME’s) to ensure that important projects with a public benefit can be properly funded with help from European Structural and Investment Funding (ESIF).

 ESIF provides funds to help local areas grow.
-Under ESIF there are 2 relevant funds running from 2014 to 2020 to support investment in innovation, business, skills and employment and to create jobs:
+Under ESIF there are two relevant funds running from 2014 to 2020 to support investment in innovation, business, skills and employment and to create jobs:

 (1) European Regional Development Fund (ERDF) which supports research and innovation, small to medium sized enterprises and creation of a low carbon economy.
 The Ministry for Housing, Communities and Local Government (MHCLG) administer the ERDF funds and control what data is collected and whom it is shared with.